KHALED-MSOUTI/VegInfo-Final/README.md

 ***Description***
 Simple Android app that will help useres to get more informations about vegetables that they used daily.
-Welcome Screen : here Data will be loaded from the server to the user using Google Firebase and Picasso library Users will find vegetable pic and name and some other information like avaliability , how it should look like and store methods
+Welcome Screen : here Data will be loaded from the server to the user using Google Firebase and Picasso library, Users will find vegetable pic and name and some other information like avaliability , how it should look like and store methods

- Gradution project of Udacity's Android Developer Nanodegree.
+>Gradution project of Udacity's Android Developer Nanodegree.

 ***Features:***
 <ul>